Skarlso/blogsource/content/posts/2016-09-17-simple-hometheater-with-remote-and-flirc.md

 First, the remote control.
 So, I like to sit in my couch and watch the movie from there.
 I hate getting up, or having a keyboard at arm length to control the pi.
 Flirc is a very easy way of doing just that with a simple remote control.

 It costs ~$22 and is easy to setup.
 Works with any kind of remote control.
-Setting up key bindings for the control, is as simple as starting the Flirc software and pressing buttons.
-Now, my pi is running headless, and the Flirc binary isn't quite working with a pi; so to do the binding, I just did that on my main machine.
-After I bound some key combinations to my remote, I proceeded to setup the pi.
+Setting up key bindings for the control, is as simple as starting the Flirc software and pressing buttons on the remote to map to keyboard keys.
+Now, my pi is running headless, and the Flirc binary isn't quite working with raspbian; so to do the binding, I just did that on my main machine.
+When I was done, I just plugged in the Flirc, and proceeded to setup the pi.

 Raspberry Pi 2
 ----------------

 The pi 2 is a small powerhouse.
-However, the SD card on which it sits is simply not fast enough to be able to handle large files properly.
-So, instead of coping the movie to the pi, I'm streaming through the pi from a faster SSD.
-For streaming, I'm using `omxplayer`.
+However, the SD card on which it sits is simply not fast enough.
+From time to time, I experienced lateness in sound, or stutter in video.
+So, instead of having the movie on the pi, I'm streaming through a faster SSD with [SSHFS](https://github.com/libfuse/sshfs).
+For playing, I'm using `omxplayer`.
 With omxplayer, I had a few problems, because sound was not coming through the HDMI cable.
-After a little bit of research I found that, for starters, you need to change a setting in the pi's boot config.
-Namely, uncomment this line:
+A little bit of research lead me to this change in the pi's boot config.
+Uncomment this line:

 ~~~bash
 #hdmi_driver=2